objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ## 2.The Beacon Leaderboard

-The Beacon Leaderboard shows the players who were most successful at collecting beacons and highlight the ones they had claimed.
+The Beacon Leaderboard shows the players who were most successful at collecting beacons and highlights the ones they had claimed.

 Looking at the source you will find `drawBeaconLeaders()` which expects a `data` argument containg the most recent group of barscore leaders in the `data.claimLeaders` array.

-Our first task is to again bind DOM elements for existing players with the newly loaded data.
+Our first task is to again bind DOM elements previously created for existing players with the newly loaded data.

 ```javascript